Half Persian 3-in-1, AR 6.35 1/2" @ 2.0mm, 3/8" @ 1.5mm, 1/4" @ 1.0mm

 Well, maybe not that useful either because it's been covered before.
 Hundreds

 of times.
-This is just my way to add to the cyber babble.
+This is my way to add to the cyber babble.

 Aspect ratio is the inner diameter of the ring divided by the wire diameter.

-It is both meaningful and completely useless at the same time.
+It is meaningful and completely useless simultaneously.

 Without additional information, i.e. the ring size or the wire diameter,